nanodlp/docs/manual/code.md

 ### GCODE

-Gcode is a language being used by major controller board firmwares such as Marlin and GRBL.
+Gcode is a language being used by major controller board firmware such as Marlin, klipper and GRBL.
 It helps do many different hardware actions.
 For more information on main commands and compatibility check [RepRap gcode page](https://reprap.org/wiki/G-code).

 ## Variables